AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 - **Filter set** The filter set limits the actions to only a group of items that match the filter criteria.
 - **Action set** You use this set to define the actions that are performed on the items that matched the filter.

+### Copying data between storage accounts

+- AzCopy is a command-line utility that you can use to copy blobs or files to or from a storage account.

+Two ways to Authenticate with AzCopy

+- Azure AD:

+  - If you just want to download files, then verify that the **Storage Blob Data Reader** has been assigned to your user identity, managed identity, or service principal.
+  - If you want to upload files, then verify that one of these roles has been assigned to your security principal:
+    - Storage Blob Data Contributor
+    - Storage Blob Data Owner

+- Azure Managed Identity (used to w/o user interactions)

 ---